Azure/IoTTrainingPack/docs/index.md

 ## Modules

 The Training Pack focuses on the following independent modules:

 ![KitContent](assets/images/KitContent.png)

-* [IoT Edge](modules/IoTEdge/index.md): This module covers the capabilites Azure IoT Edge can bring into your IoT solutions including edge computing, offline support, cost optimization, etc.
+* [IoT Edge](modules/IoTEdge/index.md): This module covers the capabilities Azure IoT Edge can bring into your IoT solutions including edge computing, offline support, cost optimization, etc.

 * [Data Egress](modules/DataEgress/index.md): This module covers multiple ways to egress data from IoT Hub
   * [IoT Hub Routes](modules/DataEgress/index.md) provides and overview and gives best practices how IoT Hub's data routing functionality can be used to ***push*** data to other Azure PaaS services like Service Bus, Event Hubs or Azure Storage.
 It highlights how messages ingested to IoT Hub can be enriched and how messages can be filtered.